The Asian Economic Forum is an economic focused “think tank” with a research interest in public policy

 To highlight valuable data, insights and perspectives to policy makers within the Asia geography and beyond, we are in the process of bringing together a small group of domain experts and practitioners as Non-Resident Fellows to the Asian Economic Forum.

-To supplement our focus as an economic focused public policy think tank; our Non-Resident Fellows will be collaborating one of the following Policy Groups:
+To supplement our focus as an economic focused public policy think tank; our Non-Resident Fellows will be collaborating with our Briefing Papers initiative along with any one of the following Policy Groups:

 Climate Change Policy Group at Climate Change Economics